 But it does have one idiosyncrasy to keep in mind – a surprisingly long travel time on the rental car shuttle to and from the rental car center.
 This can eat up a lot of time upon arrival getting out of the airport.
 It also means I recommend travelers leaving more time for a departing flight than they might otherwise anticipate if they have to return a car (at least 1.5 hours, but preferably 2).

 Although Phoenix Sky Harbor is the major airport in the area, don’t forget about the much smaller Phoenix-Mesa Gateway Airport as a potentially budget alternative.
 Ultra low cost Allegiant Airlines is the major carrier there, with service from a lot of smaller western and midwestern cities.
-Budget Canadian carriers WestJet and Swoop also offer some service.
+Sun County also operates a few flights.

 6. Do More Than Just Baseball!

-Unless your kids are super-obsessed with baseball and are going to sit through multiple games with rapt attention, I highly recommend doing more than just baseball while you are in town for spring training.
-We were luckily able to spend a three days before the games got started in the Tempe area and found more to do than we could possibly cram into 72 hours.
+Unless your kids are super-obsessed with baseball and are going to sit through multiple games with rapt attention, I highly recommend doing more than just baseball while you are in town for Arizona spring training (see more things to do in Phoenix).
+We were luckily able to spend three days before the games got started in the Tempe area and found more to do than we could possibly cram into 72 hours.

-I’ll have a complete guide to the family fun we had in and around Tempe coming soon, but here are a few nearby activities that families will enjoy for excursions in between games:
+Check out my complete guide to Tempe with kids for more travel ideas and tips, but if you just need to hit a highlight or two, here are a few nearby activities that families will enjoy for excursions in between games:

 - Legoland Discovery Center: Spend a few hours with younger kids in this indoor play space filled with all things Lego, including amusement park rides, a 4D theater, and plenty of spots to build.